SherRao/Website/README.md

 ## How To Use
 - Ensure you have Nodejs, NPM, and Yarn installed.
 - First, clone the repo locally using `git clone https://github.com/SherRao/Website`
-- Next, install all dependencies using `yarn`.
+- Next, install all dependencies using `pnpm i`.
-- Finally, launch the project locally using `yarn dev`.
+- Finally, launch the project locally using `pnpm dev`.